Developmental Psychology (Interdisciplinary Studies) (MA)

-Our Developmental Psychology block can be combined with one of the following blocks and indicated on the application form:
+Our Developmental Psychology block must be combined with one of the following blocks and indicated on the application form:

-The full Masters award requires you to gain 180 credits.
+The full Master’s award requires you to gain 180 credits.
 You will complete another 60-credit block* and a 60-credit dissertation.
-The following modules are studied as part of the Developmental Psychology curriculum.
-The remaining credits should be made up from your other subject specialism.
+The following modules are studied as part of the 60-credit Developmental Psychology block.

 Cognitive Development (30 credits)

 This module will elaborate on diverse aspects of the development of human cognition.
 It will tackle both theoretical and methodological implications that lie within the field of cognitive psychology, by critically analysing cognitive mechanisms/processes that develop from birth into early and middle childhood.
 The module will be research-driven, providing space and opportunities for a deep understanding of theory and research that underpin major areas of cognitive development, such as perception, memory, attention, reasoning, executive functions and make key conceptual links with other sub-fields, such as neurocognition.

 Developmental Psychology (30 credits)

 The module will explore contemporary theoretical approaches within developmental psychology.
 It will be covering biological, cognitive, social cognitive, neuro-cognitive, social and emotional areas development.
 The module will also be both research informed with a specific focus on the inter-relationships with classic and contemporary research paradigms within infancy and childhood development and current theorising.
 A range of research outcomes relating to deep critical awareness of current theoretical and methodological advances in developmental psychology and how these impact on current views of child development will be central to this module.